 Special Deals on Buying United Miles

-Promotions typically come around every two months.
+Promotions typically come around every 2-3 months.
 It is not uncommon for United to offer up to 100% bonus miles (which is equivalent to a 50% discount)!
 But many promotions are targeted and some members may receive different offers to others.

 United’s most recent promotion offers up to 75% bonus miles on purchases.
 This offer expires on 1 June 2019 (US central time).
 Here are the bonuses on offer in the latest promo:

 - Buy 15,000 to 39,000 United miles and get 60% bonus miles